johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Improving pagination on the front end
 ### Adding listeners to page navigation buttons
 ### Taking user to correct page of data on click
+### How I implemented pagination on the all subscriptions page